 Times have never been better for the best camcorders – with 4K cameras (opens in new tab) now being available at every price point.
 More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built in – often means, when choosing the best camera for video (opens in new tab), a camcorder a much better choice than a multi-purpose camera or smartphone (opens in new tab).

 But there's more than one type of camcorder.
-You might normally think of smaller, inexpensive all-in-one camcorders for casual and amateur use, but there's a growing professional broadcast market too, as demonstrated by the just-announced Canon XF605, for example.
+You might normally think of smaller, inexpensive all-in-one camcorders for casual use, but there's a growing professional broadcast market too, as demonstrated by the recent Canon XF605 (opens in new tab), for example.

-There's plenty to consider if you're shopping for a camcorder, with the market ranging all the way from budget-friendly consumer camcorder to professional camcorders for TV broadcast journalism and documentary filmmaking.
+There's plenty to consider if you're shopping for the best camcorder with the market ranging all the way from budget-friendly consumer camcorder to professional camcorders for TV broadcast journalism and documentary filmmaking.

 • See also: Best VHS to DVD converters (opens in new tab)